-The Book of Hebrews along with the Book of Revelation are perfect examples of the harmony, congruity and sense of the Semitic milieu of the world of the first Christians.
+The books of Hebrews and Revelation are perfect examples of the harmony, congruity and sense of the Semitic milieu of the world of the first Christians.
 Below the radar of the Roman Empire, Christians were, from the very beginning, in the eyesight and cross-hairs of hostile Jewish authorities and nationalist extremists.
-More than anything else, the disputes, the interpretations, the hopes and aspirations of Christians and their foes was tied into either the continuance or the termination of existing institutions--institutions which were part and parcel, not of the Roman world, but of the Jewish world.
+More than anything else, the disputes, the interpretations, the hopes and aspirations of Christians and their foes was tied into either the continuance or the termination of existing institutions—institutions which were part and parcel, not of the Roman world, but of the Jewish world.

 Amillennialism is Oblivious of Contextual Constraints

 When time statements do not matter and when things that are different are deemed the same thing, confusion reigns.
 The contextual constraints of the New Testament could be either (a) Roman or (b) Jewish.
 Both civilizations existed, side by side when the New Testament was written.

 The first option is the most obvious, but 2,000 years of Christians assuming it is the case has proven it surprisingly frustrating and less than promising.
 Indeed, to use the Romans as a foil with which to understand the New Testament means that, in certain cases, interpreters will be forced to make the Christian church into what the real Second Jewish Temple was: a shadow and forerunner of the true heavenly sanctuary.

 At first this seems promising and leads to plausible interpretations; especially interpretations that help us understand overgrown leadership phenomenon like the Roman Catholic Church or secret societies like the Knights Templar or the Jesuits.
 However, the pursuit of theories which ignores the specific historic thread that gave birth to the Church may be fascinating and plausible, but completely wrong.